transparencyint/CGIP/documentation/deployment.md

 Connect via SSH to you server create a folder and name it `cgip.git`.
 Navigate inside that folder and create a new bare git repository with `git init --bare`.
 Bare repositories don't contain the working tree of a repository and are therefore very lightweight.
 We will use this repo only for git hooks.

-Now go to the `hooks` folder and create file called `post-receive` and fill it with the following commands:
+Now go to the `hooks` folder and create file called `post-receive` and fill it with the following commands: (I used `nano` for it but you could also upload it via FTP)

 	#!/bin/sh